Overview:

 - Bilateral sciatica — Pain affecting both legs simultaneously.
 This type of sciatica is rare and is caused primarily by conditions such as cauda equina syndrome.

-Sciatica pain can occur due to a host of risk factors ranging from aging to obesity.
+Sciatica nerve pain can occur due to a host of risk factors ranging from aging to obesity.
 The most common risk factors associated with the condition are as follows:

 - Age-related changes in the spine such as bone spurs and degeneration of discs

-- Prolonged exposure to heavy activities and sports
+- Prolonged physical activity and sports

 - Diabetes